ivarbrandt/skin.fentastic/README.md

    ![Step 1](resources/images/step_1.jpg)

 2. Click a menu item to toggle the display of a section on and off.
 This will show or hide the section on the home screen.

+   **NOTE:** Even if you have the Movie/Show section toggled on, you won't see them on the home screen until you set a main menu path for them.

    Toggle the Movie/Show section to 'on'.
 You'll see a couple of menu items drop down.

    ![Step 2](resources/images/step_2.jpg)